 They get the cloud premise.
 Cloud computing replaces expensive infrastructure with pay-as-you-go services.
 Cloud providers charge commodity prices.

-Flip IBM in favour of AWS; free up capital and slash costs.
 That’s the siren song they hear calling.

 It shouldn’t.
 Public clouds are often far safer than internal IT in almost every department.

 In this context 'public' does not mean 'available to the public'.

 And then there’s the need to accommodate existing applications, infrastructure and systems.